Abdul Majeed al-Zindani: US ban

-Zindani declared right after the announcement of US accusations against him, that he would appear in the Yemeni courts If the Yemeni government asks him to do so.
-Zindani's argument was that the US administration is using "terrorists list" for political motivations and the US administration would add anyone who raises his voice to defend the sovereignty of his country to that list.
+Zindani said, after the US accusations against him, that he would appear in the Yemeni courts if the Yemeni government asks him to do so.
+Zindani's argument was that the US administration is using "terrorists list" for political reasons and the US administration would add anyone who raises his voice to defend the sovereignty of his country to that list.

 However, after the failure of the UN and the American administration to answer the several requests of the Yemeni Government to provide them with proofs that show the involvement of Zindani in terrorist actions or attempts, the Yemeni government asked the American administration to remove Zindani's name from its "terrorists list".

 In mid-January 2010, Zindani said he would call for jihad in the event that US troops were sent to Yemen.
-And he added that Yemen is an independent sovereign state and any foreigner attack in the Yemeni lands would be considered as an attack to all Yemenis.
+He added that Yemen is an independent sovereign state and any foreigner attack in the Yemeni lands would be considered as an attack to all Yemenis.

 Protests in Yemen

 Zindani Played an important role in the Yemeni Revolution that raised in 2011 first as a meditator between the opposition and the Yemeni President Ali Abdullah Salih.
 However, when Zindani realized that Salih was preparing his troops to suppress Yemeni revolutionary youth, he went to "change square" and declared his support to the revolution.
 The New York Times reported that protests outside the American embassy in Yemen on September 13, 2012 began hours after Zindani urged followers to emulate protests in Libya and Egypt, according to some residents of Sana.
-Protesters were denouncing a video caricaturing the prophet Mohammed and Islam.
+Protesters were denouncing a video (Innocence of Muslims) caricaturing the prophet Mohammed and Islam.

-Houthi takeover in Yemen
+Houthi takeover in Yemen and death

-Following the Houthi takeover in Yemen, al-Zindani escaped from Houthis after they took control of the capital Sana’a in 2014, towards the city of Taiz (southwest), before heading to Saudi territories through the port of Al-Wadia (east), in a journey described as "adventure" after passing through Houthi checkpoints.
+Following the Houthi takeover in Yemen, al-Zindani escaped from Houthis after they took control of the capital Sana’a in 2014, towards the city of Taiz (southwest), before heading to Saudi territories through the port of Al-Wadia (east), in a journey described as an "adventure" after passing through Houthi checkpoints.
 In October 2017, he was reported to be under house arrest in Saudi Arabia.
-In November 2020 he moved from Saudi Arabia to Turkey.
+In November 2020 he moved from Saudi Arabia to Turkey, where he died on April 22, 2024, at the age of 82.